discord-jda/JDA-Website/docs/introduction/migration-v4-v5.md

 All methods/enums/types using `emote` have also been adjusted to say `emoji`, for example `Guild#retrieveEmotes` is now `Guild#retrieveEmojis` and `CacheFlag.EMOTE` is now `CacheFlag.EMOJI`.

 This new design also had the goal to unify all usages of emoji in the API, allowing you to use them for anything that makes use of emoji.
-For instance, previously there was a distinction between reaction emoji (`MessageReaction.ReactionEmote`) and buttom emoji (`Emoji`), which now both use the same `Emoji` type:
+For instance, previously there was a distinction between reaction emoji (`MessageReaction.ReactionEmote`) and button emoji (`Emoji`), which now both use the same `Emoji` type:

 ```java
 public void onMessageReactionAdd(MessageReactionAddEvent event) {